semaver/core-stack/packages/core/README.md

 ): Nullable<IClass<S>>
 ```

-Returns super class of a given class.
+Returns superclass of a given class.
 If `ignoreNativeObjectClass` is true and superclass is native
 JavaScript `Object`, then returns `undefined`.

 [back](#table-of-contents)